GabrielSturtevant/comp490/readme.md

 # Comp 490 Simple CGI Script
 ### Gabriel Sturtevant

 sample.cgi together with stylesheet.css will display "Hello World" in green on a grey background.
-If you use the ? delimeter with another webaddress appended after, it will display the simple HTML of the webaddess after "Hello World."
+If you use the ? delimeter with another webaddress appended after, it will display the simple HTML of the webaddess instead of "Hello World."

 Examples can be found here: